Codecademy/docs/content/java/concepts/math-methods/terms/negateExact/negateExact.md

 ---
-Title: '.negateExact()'
+Title: ".negateExact()"
-Description: 'Returns the negation of the argument and raises an exception if the result overflows.'
+Description: "Returns the negation of the argument and raises an exception if the result overflows."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Arithmetic'
+  - "Arithmetic"
-  - 'Functions'
+  - "Functions"
-  - 'Methods'
+  - "Methods"
-  - 'Numbers'
+  - "Numbers"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`Math.negateExact()`** method returns the negation of the argument and raises an [exception](https://www.codecademy.com/resources/docs/java/errors) if the result overflows.